Man in critical condition after fight at Ravens game

-A Maryland man is in critical condition after suffering a head injury during a fight with two Oakland Raiders fans during a Baltimore Ravens game.
+A Maryland man is in critical condition after suffering a head injury during a fight with two Oakland Raiders fans from New York during a Baltimore Ravens game.

-Susan Bauer tells The Baltimore Sun (http://bsun.md/2dmGvju) that her 55-year-old brother Joseph Bauer was attending the game with his wife and another couple Sunday afternoon when he got into an argument with a group of Raiders fans near a concession stand at M&T Bank Stadium.
+Susan Bauer tells The Baltimore Sun (http://bsun.md/2dmGvju) that her 55-year-old brother Joseph Bauer was attending the game with his wife Sunday when he got into an argument with a group of Raiders fans at M&T Bank Stadium.

 She says her brother is on life support and doctors have told the family he had a 30 percent chance of survival.

+The Ravens said in a statement that their sympathies go out to Joseph Bauer and his family.

-Court records show 28-year-old Scott Smith, of Mt.
-Vernon, New York, and 31-year-old Andrew Nappi, Eastchester, New York have both been charged with first- and second-degree assault.
+Court records show 28-year-old Scott Smith of Mount Vernon, New York, and 31-year-old Andrew Nappi of Eastchester, New York, have been charged with assault.
 It is unclear whether either man has an attorney.

 Comments